raspberrypilearning/getting-started-with-mu/en/step_7.md

     print(count)
 ```

+--- /task ---

+--- task ---

-- Now run it.
+Now run it.
 You'll see that it only counts down to 2:

 ```
 count down